harness/developer-hub/docs/platform/get-started/subscriptions.md

 - a VM in the traditional VM-based apps
 - 6 serverless functions in serverless environments

 CD tracks ‘Service’ license consumption, instead of Developers.
 Note that all Service licenses are tracked over a last 30 day active window.
+Read [here](https://developer.harness.io/docs/continuous-delivery/get-started/service-licensing-for-cd/), for detailed understanding of CD services and how these are tracked.

 #### Feature Flags (FF)